 STEP 5: Meet Your Caregiver (optional)

 It’s important that our clients and their families are comfortable and at ease with their designated caregiver; a positive client-caregiver relationship enables us to provide optimal care to your loved one and peace of mind for you.
 If you wish, we will arrange a mutually convenient meeting time prior to the first scheduled day of service.

 If, at any time during our course of service, you or your loved one is not satisfied with our choice of caregiver, we will be happy to select someone you feel will better serve your needs.

 STEP 6: First Day of In-Home Senior Care Service

-Again, our client’s level of comfort with our staff and home care services is of utmost importance.
+Our client’s level of comfort with our staff and home care services is of utmost importance.
 On the first scheduled day of in-home senior care, our caregiver will be accompanied by an AHCS field supervisor.
 The field supervisor will provide oversight and direction, answer client or caregiver questions, and ensure compliance with your loved one’s plan of care.
 Depending on the circumstances and the client’s level of comfort, the field supervisor will stay a minimum of one hour and/or up to the full duration of the visit.

 STEP 7: Follow-up, Oversight & Communication

 Our Director of Care provides oversight for all companion and licensed aides.
 Caregivers communicate regularly with field surpervisors, nurses and office staff, and report each day to their scheduling coordinator.
 All caregivers are trained to immediately report any concerns or problems to their field supervisor.